xbeat/Machine-Learning/README.md

 Machine learning classification involves assigning categories to input data.
 Complex data often requires sophisticated techniques to extract meaningful features and build accurate models.
 This slideshow explores various aspects of classifying complex data using Python, focusing on practical examples and code implementations.

+## Comparing CSV Files Using Machine Learning in Python

+Comparing CSV Files for Similarity Using Machine Learning in Python

+Machine learning techniques can be applied to compare CSV files for similarity.
+This process involves data preprocessing, feature extraction, and utilizing various algorithms to measure the similarity between files.
+Let's explore this topic step by step.

 ## Generative Adversarial Networks in Python

 Introduction to Generative Adversarial Networks (GANs)